intermine/im-docs/docs/web-services/diagnostic.md

 title: Diagnostic
 ---

-Occasionally, something may go wrong with your webapp - your webapp may fail to load in your browser, not reflect your most recent changes and so on.
+Occasionally, something may go wrong with your webapp.
 In our experience, following the steps listed here should fix ~99% of any problems you encounter.

 ## Restart Tomcat